jw0z96/FurSystem/README.md

 ## Build Instructions
 run `qmake` or `qmake-qt5`
-run `make`
+run `make -j 8`

 ## Usage Instructions
 run `./FurSystem`

 To create nodes, right click in the node graph and select from the list of nodes.
-Alternatively, load one of the presets in the `tests/` directory.
+Alternatively, load the `full_test.flow` preset.
-Note: currently node parameters are not stored, so you may need to adjust the parameters upon loading a file.
+Note: You will need to change the path specified in the OBJ loader node so that it points to any of the meshes in the `meshes/` directory, or to the OBJ files provided.